zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Support

-We offer technical support via email for matters directly related to the use of our services as outlined in the [Description of Support Services](support-services)
+We offer technical support for matters directly related to the use of our Services as outlined in the [Description of Support Services](support-services).

-However if you need help integrating ZITADEL into your project feel free to contact our consulting team.
+Customers without a Subscription or a Subscription plan that does not include Support Services should post inquiries and issues regarding ZITADEL from customers to our [GitHub Discussions](https://github.com/caos/zitadel/discussions), whenever feasible.

----
+If you need support integrating or setting up ZITADEL, please contact our consulting team.

 ### Limited influence